The-Flying-Dev/A-Sample-App/README.md

 #README

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial Sample Application
-This is the sample application for [*Ruby on Rails Tutorial:
+This is the main application for the [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).
 ## License